angular/angular/aio/content/guide/creating-libraries.md

 However, this can cause problems while building or running your application.

 To get around this problem you can use TypeScript path mapping to tell TypeScript that it should load some modules from a specific location.
-List all the peer dependencies that your library uses in the TypeScript configuration file `./tsconfig.json`, and point them at the local copy in the app's `node_modules` folder.
+List all the peer dependencies that your library uses in the workspace TypeScript configuration file `./tsconfig.json`, and point them at the local copy in the app's `node_modules` folder.

 ```
 {